Rebuildingsociety.com: Pensions and ISAs

 In 2014, the UK government announced it was considering setting up a separate type of tax-free individual savings account (ISA) for people who want to lend out money.
 The new ISA would be for people who lend money via peer-to-peer borrowing sites.

-Rebuilding Society opened IFISA (innovative finance ISA) pre-registrations in March 2017.
+Rebuildingsociety.com opened IFISA (innovative finance ISA) pre-registrations in March 2017.

-In January 2015, Rebuildingsociety.com announced a new partnership with SIPPclub, which will allow qualifying Rebuilding Society investors to invest through a specially-designed self-invested personal pension (SIPP).
-The platform’s investors will be able to invest via an EvolutionSIPP.
-All investments made through a SIPP are tax-free – meaning participating investors will stand to recoup higher rates of interest through the Rebuilding Society platform.
+In January 2015, Rebuildingsociety.com announced a new partnership with SIPPclub, which was intended to allow qualifying investors to invest through a specially designed self-invested personal pension (SIPP).
+The platform’s investors were to be able to invest via an EvolutionSIPP.

 Growth and maturity

-The UK industry is set for rapid growth as one in four savers is ready to invest according to industry research undertaken by Rebuildingsociety.com.
+The company said in 2013 that one in four savers was ready to invest.